Football Doesn’t Look Much Like Football In Football Movies

 Welcome to the Monthly Features page, where I highlight four thematically connected films and dive into their unifying traits, important differences, and exactly what, if anything, the subgenre is trying to communicate.
-For November, we’re ditching this mortal coil and taking a look at Purgatory on the Silver Screen.
+For January, we’re getting ready for the Super Bowl by tackling Football Movies.

 Previous Monthly Features: